Top 9 Consequences of Incomplete Medical Records in Healthcare (and How to Fix Them)

 Due to a lack of standard templates, providers add information inconsistently.
 Clinical coordination gaps between the provider and in-house staff may also lead to fragmented documentation when important updates are not shared.

 For example, a provider may change a treatment plan during a visit, but if the coordinator is not informed, the medical record may remain outdated.
-However with the help of a patient care coordinator they can overcome the communication gap and get updated information.

 5. Poor internal audit processes